Memory Systems in Education

 One of the primary focuses of my current research is the application of memory systems in education.
 After over 40 years in the classroom, this is the topic which is closest to my heart.

 I am working on a project looking at memory systems for learning foreign languages from an English speaking background.
 I am comparing French, for which we have some hooks, to Chinese (Mandarin) for which we have no hooks.
 Absolutely none.
 And memory works best when hooking onto something you already know.
 As a result of the experiment, I have become totally intrigued with the Chinese narrative scrolls as a mnemonic form with applications in education.
 To make it even better, they are the most gorgeous art forms.
-I will be writing all this up at length in the near future.
+The free booklet for my system for Chinese can be found by clicking on this sentence.

 My other research focus in memory systems in archaeological interpretation and prehistory.
 That has its own tag in the top menu.